reimagined/resolve/packages/resolve-scripts/src/template/README.md

 ### Client Config
 The *resolve.client.config.js* file contains information for your application's client side.
 In this file, you can define an entry point component and implement redux store creation with the client side's initial state.

-* #### `rootComponent`
+* #### `routes`
-  Specifies a react component that is rendered as an application's root component.
+  Specifies application's routes.

   ##### Example
-  In this example, we create a simple react component and set it as a root component that is shown on the application’s home page.
+  In this example, we create home route and set a component that is shown on the application’s home page.

   ```js
   // resolve.client.config.js